Southeast Arkansas Dermatologist

 Receiving an honorable discharge and the Army Commendation Medal for Meritorious Service, Dr. Lum completed his active duty with the rank of Major.

+Dr. Lum is an avid collector of Arkansas rocks and minerals and is a licensed pilot with commercial and multi-engine ratings.
 In 2004, Dr. Lum was inducted into the Arkansas American Legion Boys State Hall of Fame.

 Education